MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 1. Select **Data Protection Baseline**.
 Notice the information available on the progress tab.
 You can also view information on the Controls, your improvement actions, and Microsoft actions.

-1. From the top left of the page, above where it says Assessments (the breadcrumb), select **Assessments** to return to the assessments page.
+1. From the top-left of the page, above where it says Assessments (the breadcrumb), select **Assessments** to return to the assessments page.
 Before leaving the assessments tab, note that you can add your own assessments.

 1. From the top of the page, select **Regulations**.
 This page lists the regulations available to your organization.
 You can also create assessments from the available templates.
 Select one of the premium templates from the list.
 You will see specific information about that regulation including controls,  your improvement actions, and Microsoft action.
-From the top right corner of the window, you'll see the option for **+ Create assessment**, that allows you to create an assessment based on the template.
+From the top-right corner of the window, select the **ellipses** to see the option for **+ Create assessment**, that allows you to create an assessment based on the template.
 Return to the regulations page by select **Regulations** from the bread-crumb at the top of the page.

 1. From the top of the page, select **Alerts**.
 Here you can view and manage alerts for events that can affect your organization's compliance score.
 If there is an alert listed, select it to view the information about the associated alert policy.